alex-neal/mars_cnn/mars_CNN.md

 * Keras Tuner for optimizing hyperparameters
 * NumPy
 * matplotlib.pyplot for visualizations
-* A few other helpful utilities
+* Some other helpful utilities